 - Light your smudge stick until there’s constant smoke

 - Walk slowly around the edge of each room in a clockwise direction, wafting smoke towards the walls and corners

 - Re-light smudge stick as needed

-- After smudging each room, let smudge stick go out completely before putting it away for next time
+- After smudging each room, let the smudge stick go out completely before putting it away for next time

 That’s it!
 Pretty easy, right?
 But maybe you’re wondering what you should be doing while you’re meandering through each room.
 There are a couple of guidelines for that too- let’s get into smudging affirmations!

 Affirmations are something you say, or intentions you set, while you’re smudging.

 So what do you say when smudging your house?

 There aren’t any hard and fast rules for what to say or think while you’re smudging, but I can give you some tips.